Dida knew how to pick the right vegetables for dinner.

 When the world is falling apart.

-How one must keep it going
+How one must keep moving

 Even if the pan froths alone.